MicrosoftDocs/azure-docs/articles/role-based-access-control/custom-roles-powershell.md

 If the [built-in roles for Azure resources](built-in-roles.md) don't meet the specific needs of your organization, you can create your own custom roles.
 This article describes how to list, create, update, or delete custom roles using Azure PowerShell.

-For a step-by-step tutorial on how to create a custom role, see [Tutorial: Create a custom role for Azure resources using Azure PowerShell](tutorial-custom-role-powershell.md).
+For a step-by-step tutorial on how to create a custom role, see [Tutorial: Create a Azure custom role using Azure PowerShell](tutorial-custom-role-powershell.md).

 [!INCLUDE [az-powershell-update](../../includes/updated-for-az.md)]